bgpierc/bgpierc.github.io/_posts/2022-2-8-GaussMix.md

 layout: post
 title: Gaussian Mixture Models & Expectation Maximization
 ---
 Recently, I've had some spare time to go back through some material from the end of college that I didn't think I'd quite mastered (thanks covid!).
-One of these topics is the Gaussian Mixture model and how we can use expectation maximization for make it.
+One of these topics is the Gaussian Mixture model and how we can use expectation maximization to implement it.

 Gaussian Mixture Models and E&M
 ===